wzljerry/wzljerry.github.io/README.md

 - Large-scale Distributed Optimization.
 Designing efficient and robust distributed algorithms to solve large-scale optimization problems.
 - Security & Privacy in Large Language Models.
 Toward improving the security and privacy protection of large language models during training and application.

-In general, my research focuses on the system design, network optimization, and security protection of AI systems.
+In general, my research focuses on the large-scale system design, network optimization, and security protection of AI systems.
 If you are interested in my research, please directly email me.

 ### News
 - **11/2024**: I passed my Ph.D. defense!